 The barber shop where Albert Anastasia was shot dead

-Crime Scene Location in Manhattan, New York, United States
+Death Location in Manhattan, New York

-Anastasia's rise to the top
+Anastasia's rise

 Albert "The Mad Hatter" Anastasia was one of the most fearsome figures in mob history.

-At one point, he was the boss of an organized criminal gang called Murder, Inc., which is believed to have orchestrated as many as 1,000 contract killings between 1921 and 1941.
+During his younger days, he was the boss of an organized criminal gang called Murder, Inc., which is believed to have orchestrated as many as 1,000 contract killings between 1921 and 1941.

 Following the demise of Murder, Inc., he became the underboss of the Mangano crime family, serving under Vincent Mangano.

-However, on April 19th, 1951, Vincent Mangano suddenly disappeared.
+However, on April 19th, 1951, Mangano suddenly disappeared.

 On the same day, his brother, Philip, was found dead in a marshland area in Jamaica Bay.
 He had been shot twice in the face and once in the neck.

-It is believed that Anastasia had the two brothers killed so that he could take control of the family.
+It is believed that Anastasia ordered the brothers' deaths so that he could take control of the family.
+This plan worked, as the Commission appointed him as the new boss shortly after Mangano's disappearance.

-Frank Costello aided Anastasia's ascension
+Frank Costello

 Anastasia's promotion to the top spot was backed by the boss of the Luciano family, Frank Costello, who viewed him as a much-needed ally.